Octavius-Dante/Tetra-Proxima/CAPM-DAY-3/Readme.md

 - [X] security , CDS views are also the contracts for data consumption

-- [X] They incldue annotation that drives functionality
+- [X] They incldue annotations which drives functionality (read only) write protected

 - [X] View provide also loose coupling to load data (association - join on demand), where as when we use queries and joins thay are always tight coupling. which  brings all the data all the time.
 </br>